-X to Test Three Tiers of Service in Latest Musk Overhaul
+X to test three tiers of service in latest Musk overhaul

+X CEO Linda Yaccarino briefed bankers on the company’s financial situation on Thursday.

-During the briefing, Chief Executive Officer Linda Yaccarino gave a generally upbeat view of the company, which she joined in June.
+During the briefing, Yaccarino gave a generally upbeat view of the company, which she joined in June.
 Revenue is growing in the high single digits quarter-over-quarter across advertising, data licensing and subscriptions, she said.

 The three-tiered plan would let the company woo consumers who may not want to pay the full price for premium service.
 Musk has also floated the idea of charging everyone who uses X a small fee, a move he said would help weed out bots.